jingxu85/app-theta-1/README.md

 Then copy the binary to the `tests/elfs` folder (in this case, compiled with SDK for nanoS):
 ```
-cp bin/app.elf tests/elfs/ethereum_nanos.elf
+cp bin/app.elf tests/elfs/theta_nanos.elf
 ```

-Repeat the operation for a binary compiled with nanoX SDK and change for `ethereum_nanox.elf`.
+Repeat the operation for a binary compiled with nanoX SDK and change for `theta_nanox.elf`.